-The Center for Leadership & Social Change, in partnership with the President’s Council on Diversity

-    and Inclusion, Office of the Vice President for Student Affairs, and the Latinx Faculty Staff

-    Network, is proud to host Florida State University's Latinx Cultural Celebration.
+The Center for Leadership & Social Change, in partnership with the President’s Council on Diversity and Inclusion, Office of the Vice President for Student Affairs, Human Resources Office of Equity, Diversity & Inclusion, Hispanic Graduate Student Association, Hispanic/ Latinx Student Union, and the Latinx Faculty Staff Network, is proud to host Florida State University's Latinx Cultural Celebration.

-    The Latinx Cultural Celebration is designed to pay tribute to the generations of Latinx Americans

-    who have positively affected our historical, political, economic, and/or social context in the

-    United States.
-The goal of the cultural celebration is to bring the university and Tallahassee

-    communities together to enhance our cultural awareness, increase our knowledge of significant

-    contributions, and share untold stories of the Latinx community.
-The celebration takes place

-    annually during Hispanic Heritage Month.
+The Latinx Cultural Celebration is designed to pay tribute to the generations of Latinx Americans who have positively affected our historical, political, economic, and/or social context in the United States.
+The goal of the cultural celebration is to bring the university and Tallahassee communities together to enhance our cultural awareness, increase our knowledge of significant contributions, and share untold stories of the Latinx community.
+The celebration takes place annually during Hispanic Heritage Month.

 Celebrate Hispanic Heritage Month at FSU's 3rd Annual Latinx Cultural Celebration on Oct.
 8 at 6 p.m.
 The block party-style event will run from the Integration Statue along Legacy walk to the HCB and feature food, music, and activities, including an involvement fair with the Hispanic/Latinx Student Union and affiliated student organizations.
 This year’s theme, Una Comunidad Diversa, magnifies the presence as well as the contributions of Afro-Latinx and Indigenous students, faculty and staff while planting the seed of permanence on FSU's campus, which is an emerging Hispanic-Serving Institution.